Matilde90/play_ultrasonic_sensor_pi/README.md

 For this project I used the ultrasonic sensor to obtain information about the distance of an object from the sensor.
 I then mapped this information into a playable range, and send this to Sonic-pi.

-The Sonic-pi can be played on the raspberry pi.
-However, I find easier to play the Sonic-pi from my laptop, and this is why the data is sent to a different IP address.
+As sonic-pi listens on port 4560, I used the python-osc library to send MIDI data to the sonic-pi.

 ## Used hardware
 1. Breadboard